AkhilPuppala/CrossDataViews/instructions.md

 # Instructions for Running the Application

 ## Overview
-This project processes query XML files, transforms them into view XML files, and generates output JSON files using a catalog XML file.
+This Application processes query XML files, transforms them into view XML files, and generates output JSON files using a catalog XML file.
 The workflow is managed using a configuration file (`config/config.xml`).

 ---